 Only manuscripts written in English language will be considered for publication.
 Authors may use British or American English provided they are consistent throughout the manuscript.
-Submissions must be relevant to the journal's scope and prepared in compliance with its Publication Ethics.
+Submissions must be relevant to the journal's scope and prepared in compliance with Publication its recommendations of ICMJE (International Committee of Medical Journal Editors), and COPE (Committee on Publication Ethics) guidelines.
 All authors agree to the submission and share full responsibility for all content presented in the manuscripts, including opinions, results, images, discussions, and conclusions.
 The article should be original work by authors, not be published before or currently being evaluated for publication in another journal.